Setting up NIOS for DNS Infrastructure Protection (2546)

 Select the Network tab

-In this task, we are verifying that extibns.techblue.net has successfully rejoined the grid with the new Interface configurations we added in the previous two steps.
+In this task, we will wait for extibns.techblue.net to successfully rejoin the grid with the new interface configurations we added in the previous two steps.

-It should take between 3 to 5 minutes for extibns.techblue.net to rejoin the grid.
+It may take several minutes for extibns.techblue.net to rejoin the grid.

-Navigate to Grid → Grid Manager → Reporting.
+Navigate to Infoblox Grid → Grid Manager → Reporting.

 Select extibns.techblue.net and click the Edit button.